Jwely/espa-api/docs/API-INTERFACE.md

 **POST /api/v0/available-products**

 Lists available products for the supplied inputs.
-Also classifies the inputs by sensor or lists as unknown if the values cannot be ordered or determined.
+Also classifies the inputs by sensor or lists as 'not implemented' if the values cannot be ordered or determined.
 ```json
 curl --user production:password
 -d '{"inputs":["LE70290302003123EDC00",